united-neux/CAD_to_OpenMC/docs/source/usage.md

 7) quit
 ZPRE simulations:
 ```
 If there's no surfaces meshed model to be found in the subdirectory ```h5m_files```, CAD_to_OpenMC will be run at this point.
 Please be aware that the settings used for this reactor requires around 20GB memory.
-If this is not available to you, you may e.g. edit the script to use that ```stl2```-backend instead, which is less hungry.
+If this is not available to you, you may e.g. edit the script to use the ```stl2```-backend instead, which is less hungry.

 As a first run you might choose to ask OpenMC to simply plot the geometry of the reactor (option 2).
 If this is the first time you run the script, this triggers a surface-meshing operation to be performed (Be aware that by default this creates a large amount of console output - this is to be expected).